oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

    - Some relationships can be created directly based on target node templates specified in node template requirements.
-   - Other relationships are created by fulfilling dangling requirements
+   - Other relationships are created by fulfilling dangling requirements.
      - If a requirement uses a node_filter that refers to uninitialized properties or attributes, then the fulfillment of this requirement is postponed until all referred properties or attributes are initialized.